tanmaymadaan/learn-rust/weekly-plans/week_02_plan.md

     - Write a function that takes an integer and returns it (observing copy).
 (30-40 mins)
   - Review: Briefly re-read TRPL Chapter 4.1 to solidify concepts.
 (10-15 mins)
   - Optional: Continue with Rustlings: `move_semantics` exercises.

+**Weekend Project Addition: The Guessing Game from Chapter 2**

+- **Objective:** Apply the concepts you've learned by building the guessing game project from TRPL Chapter 2.
+- **Activities:**
+  - Read: TRPL - Chapter 2 "Programming a Guessing Game" (30-40 mins)
+  - Code along:
+    - Create a new project: `cargo new guessing_game`
+    - Set up a simple guessing game that:
+      - Generates a random number
+      - Takes user input
+      - Compares the user's guess to the random number
+      - Gives feedback and allows multiple guesses
+    - Learn how to add dependencies to your project via Cargo.toml
+    - Practice using the `match` expression for simple error handling
+    - Use loops to allow multiple guesses (60-90 mins)
+  - This project integrates multiple concepts you've learned: variables, control flow, functions, and introduces new ones like external crates and basic error handling.

 ---